-NOTE: Only one filter assembly, either the line-end filter or end-of-line water stop, should be used for each line.
+Only one filter assembly, either the line-end filter or end-of-line water stop, should be used for each line.

-Please refer to the earlier section Suggested Location of Sampling Points (page 4) to learn more about where to place the ends of the sample intake lines.
+Please refer to 2.5.5 Location of Sampling Points to learn more about where to place the ends of the sample intake lines.